alexandresoro/ouca/README.md

 The aim of the _Où ça ?_ project is to provide naturalists with an application where they can record and visualize their wildlife observations.

 This project provides an API to interact with these observations - add new elements, edit them and so on.
 This API is structured as a stateless microservice.
-It exposes a GraphQL and a small REST API, and is agnostic of the integrator.
+It exposes a GraphQL and a REST API, and is agnostic of the integrator.

+This project also provides a web application that consumes the API and allows a user-friendly representation of the data.

 ## Prerequisites

 - _Node.js 18_ or later
 - _npm 8_ or later
 - A database running PostgreSQL 15 or newer to store the data.
-- A [Zitadel](#https://zitadel.com/) instance as OIDC provider.
+- A [Zitadel](https://zitadel.com/) instance as OIDC provider.
 Most of the app is independent of the OIDC provider, except for the roles that are returned in specific claims.
 - A Redis instance used as temporary cache.

 ## Deployment